AltNext/oss-tools/packages/.github/README.md

 Generic JavaScript testing workflow.
 Modify [`jobs.test.strategy.matrix.node-version`](https://github.com/altnext/oss-tools/blob/main/packages/.github/workflows/test.yml#L15) to test against different NodeJS versions.

+You can also remove steps that are not relevant to your project, like `Type`, `Lint` or the `Coverage` steps.

 Add the test run and coverage statuses to your protected branch's required status checks.

-See this repository's [`jest`](https://github.com/altnext/oss-tools/blob/main/packages/jest) directory for instructions on how to add [`jest`](https://github.com/facebook/jest) to your project to test it.
+See this repository's [`jest`](https://github.com/altnext/oss-tools/blob/main/packages/jest) directory for instructions on how to add [`jest`](https://github.com/facebook/jest) to your project to run tests.

+See this repository's [`lint`](https://github.com/altnext/oss-tools/blob/main/packages/lint) directory for instructions on how to add [`eslint`](https://github.com/eslint/eslint) to your project to lint your files.

+See this repository's [`typescript`](https://github.com/altnext/oss-tools/blob/main/packages/typescript) directory for instructions on how to add [`typescript`](https://github.com/microsoft/TypeScript) to your project to add type safety.

 ## [`codeql-analysis.yml`](https://github.com/altnext/oss-tools/blob/main/packages/.github/workflows/codeql-analysis.yml)
 Generic CodeQL analysis workflow.